 However, you choose to arrive at Cola beach you by the time you get there you will know it is worth the trip!
 And you will very likely agree that it’s the best beach in South Goa!

 Where to Stay in Cola Beach

 We were actually first attracted to this region of Cola Beach because of a new set of cabins that had just opened up “retreat-style”.
 The stay in itself was part of the vacation and charm within nature.
 So consider spending at least a night in one of the nearby accommodations close to the beach so that you can enjoy a full day here without having to drive out of the Cola Beach area at night.
 While there aren’t that many places in Cola Beach to stay in, here are the most reputable and beautiful places, including the one we stayed at.

 - Samyama Retreat – They are no longer on booking.com but I liked staying at this humble space.
 It was perfectly located for beach access but not right on the beach (safer from the storms).
-This rustic set of cabins with a small restaurant at the foot of the property.
-Samyama Retreat sits by the river which flows into the Blue Lagoon at Cola Beach.
+This rustic set of cabins offers a small restaurant at the foot of the property and it sits above a river that flows into the Blue Lagoon at Cola Beach.
 This is where we stayed and we had a lovely time.
-Starting at $40/night